grinmihailwork/tic-tac-toe/README.md

 Algorithm
 ============================
-The game is played by recursing down the game/decision tree and chosing the best move that maximizes the gain and minimizes the loss.
+The game is played by recursing down the game/decision tree and choosing the best move that maximizes the gain and minimizes the loss.
 Running time is proportional to number of plies or the lookahead.

 TODO
 ============================